hplar05/Todo-App/README.md

 - **Limited Offline Support:**
   - While the app works offline due to local storage, there is no mechanism to sync data when the user goes back online.

-Feel free to contribute to the project by submitting issues or pull requests.